 1.1.
-Financial inclusion

-A literature review and stylised facts from indicators address financial inclusion regarding (small) businesses and female entrepreneurs.
+Financial Inclusion: A Potential Endowment Facing Self-selection and/or Discrimination A literature review and stylised facts from indicators address financial inclusion regarding (small) businesses and female entrepreneurs.
 Financial inclusion (account holding) remains only a potential endowment, if use does not occur on the demand-side, due to the absence of funding need or self-selection, despite the need for a loan.
 Factors transforming financial inclusion (account holding) into real financial exclusion (loan application denial) come from the supply side of financial institutions if available financial infrastructure is deficient and there is discrimination towards loan applicants.